 The purchaser entered into agreements through July 2014 with the Creditors to acquire \$627,998 in liabilities of the Company and filed a complaint with the Second Judicial Circuit Court in Leon County, Florida seeking a judgment against the Company for such amount.
 A court order based on this complaint was issued on September 9, 2014, (the "court order date") resulting in the transfer of \$627,998 in liabilities of the Company to the purchaser.
 In addition, upon entry of the order, the Company became obligated to issue the purchaser a fee of \$50,000 worth of common stock priced at 75% of the average closing bid prices for the 10 days immediately preceding the date of the order.
 As a result of the purchased liabilities and purchaser fee, the Company became obligated to issue to the purchaser approximately \$1,033,000 worth of common stock.
-These liabilities now meet the criteria of stock settled debt under ASC 480 resulting in the recording of a liability premium of approximately \$405,000 with a charge to interest expense on the court order date.
+These liabilities meet the criteria of stock settled debt under ASC 480 resulting in the recording of a liability premium of approximately \$405,000 with a charge to interest expense on the court order date.

-During the six months ended December 31, 2014, the Company issued a total of 15,587,000 shares of common stock to the purchaser.
-As of December 31, 2014, the purchaser has sold all 15,587,000 shares of common stock which after fees, reduced the liability owed to the purchaser by \$52,907.
+During the nine months ended March 31, 2015, the Company issued a total of 15,587,000 shares of common stock to the purchaser.
+As of March 31, 2015, the purchaser has sold all 15,587,000 shares of common stock which after fees, reduced the liability owed to the purchaser by \$52,907.
+On January 30, 2015, as part of the Settlement and Lock-up agreement with the purchaser, this agreement was terminated and the Company reclassified the remaining principal outstanding debts and other liabilities of approximately \$575,000.
+In addition, since this agreement was terminated, the Company wrote off the remaining premium of \$310,000 and the fee of approximately \$67,000 as a gain on debt settlement.